genyman/docs/mkdocs/docs/getting_started.md

 - `prefix`: this is actually the prefix used in the package identifier, mostly the username or organization name of the pacakge.
 - `toolName`: the specific name of the code generator you are going to build.
+- `description`: a description of what the tool does.

 For this tutorial we will enter the following: